telemetryinsights/SmartThings/Lutron RadioRA/hassio/README.md

 Note, this opens a port on your local network with a REST server that can control your Lutron RadioRA lighting.
 Anyone who can access your network could possibly control your lights.

+## FIXME

+- enable configuration of port...change default from 8080 as that is likely to conflict!
+- FLASK_SERVER_NAME: 192.168.1.142:8080 (see python/settings.py)
+- ensure logs are visible in Hass.io add-on console!